taborlab/Iris/README.md

 * **randomizationMatrix.csv**
 This CSV contains all the information necessary for analysis after the experiment is completed:
     * **Program [Well] Index**: List of well numbers, top to bottom, left to right
+    * **Plate Coordinates**: List of plate coordinates (A1, A2, etc) that clarify the locations of the Well Indices
     * **True Well Location**: Also known as the randomization matrix; randomized positions of the corresponding wells in the Well Index column.
 See below for the correct de-randomization algorithm.
     * **Time Points**: Since each well corresponds to a staggered-start time point in a dynamic run, these are listed here.
 Steady state programs (i.e. wells with only constant waveforms) will use the total Program Duration as the Time Point.
+Wells with no light program will have an 'undefined' time point.
 * **savefile.lpi**
   This file represents a complete image of the exact Iris session (including all inputs) used to generate the LPF file.
 This file can be used to reload an Iris session at a later date.
-Its primary function is to enable modification of a previous light program for future experiments and as a record for exactly what the corresponding LPF encodes. **Note: This file does NOT contain the randomization matrix, and future (additional) LPF files created by uploading this to Iris will not use the same randomization.**
+Its primary function is to enable modification of a previous light program for future experiments and as a record for exactly what the corresponding LPF encodes.
+Note that the randomization matrix is also stored in this file.

 #### IMPORTANT
 It is crucial that these files not get separated from each other. **Without an LPI file, it is impossible (using Iris) to determine what program a particular LPF file encodes, and the hardware does not allow this file to be renamed!** That said, it is possible to parse LPF files using scripts (similar to the standalone Python LPF generator.)
 Instead, however, we recommend simply keeping these files together and loading up an LPI file to reload exactly the Iris session that produced the corresponding LPF.

-Furthermore, loss of the randomization matrix will make the data impossible to analyze. **There is no way to extract the randomization matrix from the Iris session savefile nor the LPF program.**
+Furthermore, loss of the randomization matrix will make the data impossible to analyze. **There is no way to extract the randomization matrix from the LPF program, though it can be recovered (re-downloaded) from the Iris session savefile.**

 ## Detailed Nuts and Bolts
 ### De-randomization Procedure
 If the corresponding box is checked, Iris will randomize the positions of all wells in the plate.
 The Randomization Matrix (RM) can be accessed the CSV file of the same name in the downloaded zip folder.
 In plain language, the values in the RM represent the true (descrabled) positions in the plate of the data for a particular well.
 For example, if the first value (index 0) in the RM is `11`, then the data from the first well in the plate (index 0) should be moved to the well with index 11 (well number 12). *Be careful not to do this backwards!*

+To perform this de-randomization in Excel, simply add a new column to the randomization matrix CSV containing data values from each well (match to Well Number / Plate Coordinates).
+Next, sort the CSV data by the Randomization Matrix column.
+The data values will now be de-randomized and can be plotted against the Time Points column.

 Some example Python code to perform this de-randomization: